HadarPur/RU-BioSynth/README.md

    If you wish to get the table from another resource, please make sure to write your own converter script to ensure that you are in the right format.

-## Execute Terminal Program
+## Executing the Terminal Program

-To execute the elimination tool from the Terminal, please use the following command:
+To execute the elimination tool via the terminal, use the following command:

 ```
 python3 ./BioSynth.py -s <seq_file_path> -p <pattern_file_path> -c <codon_usage_file_path> -a <transition_substitution_cost> -b <transversion_substitution_cost> -w <non_synonymous_substitution_cost>
 ```

-For example:
+### Examples
+For example, you can run the program using short options:

 ```
 python3 ./BioSynth.py -s ./files/no_coding/s_file_no_coding.txt -p ./files/no_coding/p_file_no_coding.txt -c ./files/no_coding/biosynth_codon_usage.txt -a 1.02 -b 1.98 -w 99.96
 ```

-Or:
+Or, with the full option names:

 ```
 python3 ./BioSynth.py --s_path ./files/no_coding/s_file_no_coding.txt \